anGie44/ohmyhcl/README.md

 # ohmyhcl
-experimenting with hclwrite and tfupdate, inspired by hcledit
+A playground for experimenting with hclwrite and tfupdate, inspired by hcledit

 ## Description